hamajyotan/active_record_compose-example/README.codespaces.md

 ![](doc/migrations-are-pending.png)

-At the end of the setup, the `bin/rails server` command is run from the console to start the application as a regular Rails app.
+At the end of the setup, the `bin/dev` command is run from the console to start the application as a regular Rails app.

 ![](doc/bin-rails-server.png)